tbrumbaugh5396/nixos-backup/README.md

 The hotkeys for xfce are available by going to the following tabs: [Applications] >> [Settings] >> [Keyboard] >> [Application Shortcuts]
 I have added the shortcut to get to this page: Ctrl + K

+I believe that these shortcuts are saved in:
+- /home/username/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xml

 There are more here: https://linuxhint.com/100_keyboard_shortcuts_linux/

 # Macros